clojure-clutch/clutch/README.md

 ## Status

-Although it's in an early stage of development (Clutch API subject to change), Clutch supports most of the Apache CouchDB API:
+Clutch supports most of the Apache CouchDB API:

 * Essentially all of the [core document API](http://wiki.apache.org/couchdb/HTTP_Document_API)
 * [Bulk document APIs](http://wiki.apache.org/couchdb/HTTP_Bulk_Document_API)
 * Most of the [Database API](http://wiki.apache.org/couchdb/HTTP_database_API), including `_changes` and a way to easily monitor/react to `_changes` events using Clojure's familiar watch mechanism
 * [Views](http://wiki.apache.org/couchdb/HTTP_view_API), including access, update, and a Clojure view server implementation

-At the moment, you'll have to look at the source or introspect the docs once you've loaded Clutch up to get around the API.
-Proper API documentation (via autodoc or marginalia) coming soon.

 Clutch does not currently provide any direct support for the various couchapp-related APIs, including update handlers and validation, shows and lists, and so on.